Victoria Falls: World’s Largest Waterfall – in the Dry Season

 WATCH THE VIDEO

-NOTE ON THE VIDEO: Amid thunder + smoke a tour group enjoys Devil’s Pool on the Zambian side.
-A lot of young people come to the Falls to tick-off bucket-list goals like bungee, rafting, elephant safaris, booze cruises, etc.
+NOTE ON THE VIDEO: Amid thunder and smoke a group enjoys Devil’s Pool on the Zambian side.
+Often youth tour groups come to the Falls to tick-off bucket-lists such as bungee, rafting, elephant safaris, booze cruises, etc.